 Equity & Justice

-This quote captures the essence of equity and justice–that it is our collective work toward liberation.
-Lucky for us, we also have the call given to us by God and our faith–to do justice, love mercy and walk humbly with God (Micah 6:8).
+The quote above captures the essence of equity and justice–that it is our collective work toward liberation.
+As followers of Jesus, we also have the call given to us by God and our faith–to do justice, love mercy and walk humbly with God (Micah 6:8).

-Equity is a creative process, wherein we are intentionally, consistently and systematically creating the conditions for all people (particularly those who are historically marginalized) to experience full thriving.
-Equitable practices fundamentally understand and provide the things (material supports, transformed systems/institutions, etc.) historically marginalized people need according to their particular cultures, histories, traditions and needs.
+Equity is a creative process, wherein we are intentionally, consistently and systematically creating the conditions for all people–particularly those who are structurally and historically marginalized–to experience holistic liberation.
+Equitable practices fundamentally understand and provide the material supports, transformed systems/institutions, community justice, and more that historically marginalized people need according to their particular cultures, histories, traditions and needs.

-Justice means centering historically marginalized communities to ensure their thriving and healing from generations of injustice.
-A justice framework can move us from a reactive posture to a more powerful, proactive and even preventive approach.
+To borrow from the Rev. Dr. Kelly Brown Douglas, justice means grounding ourselves in moral imagination to create a world liberated from the harms of oppression and situated in beloved community.
+This includes centering the lived experiences of historically marginalized communities to cultivate healing, disrupt structures that impose premature death, and concretely repair the harms from generations of injustice.
+A justice framework can orient us from a reactive posture to a more powerful, proactive and even preventive approach.

 So, as Lilla Watson and God have called us, let us journey together toward a church and a community where all people are thriving.